 Shashi Dhoj belongs to a family of artists dating back generations.
-The family has been responsible for many of the sculptures and wall paintings in Chhairo and gompas in the area.
+The family has been responsible for many of the sculptures and wall paintings in Chhairo and other gompas in the area.

-A Tukuche native, Shashi Dhoj was instrumental in the rebirth of the Chhairo Gompa and provides the modern-day link to the ancient Tibetan Buddhist traditions.
+A Tukuche native, Shashi Dhoj was instrumental in the rebirth of the Chhairo Gompa and provides a modern-day link to the ancient Tibetan Buddhist traditions.
 He is also working to establish a traditional Buddhist art center that will provide training to both the monastic and secular communities at the monastery.

 The Buddhist wall painting process